blmoore/blogR/blog_ideas.md

 half-life of a bioinformatics tool?
 (NB When I mentioned this on twitter a while ago I was pointed to existing studies which have looked at this)
 * **Journal review stats**: [scirev](https://scirev.sc/reviews/) has a scrapable table of journal reviews
+* **Received to published times**: Most journals give received, accepted times per article.
+Who's fast, who's slow, what's an acceptable time and is turnaround time decreasing?
+PLOS offers a full XML dump of all articles if you ask them nicely.

 ### R related